• Call Contact

 Shortly after Ronan Manly released its epic post on 7 September 2015 about how much gold there is left in London, an email exchange started circulating among a small group of bloggers in a joint effort to figure out the apportionment between monetary and non-monetary gold in the capital of England.
 The group of bloggers consists … Continue Reading arrow

-New York And London Gold In Backwardation
+New York & London Gold In Backwardation

-New York And London Gold In Backwardation
+New York & London Gold In Backwardation

 • date